 The players take turns tossing the bean bags in the totes, trying to get the most points.
 If you have a smaller campsite, this game can also be simplified to just one tote and modified to whoever gets the most bean bags in wins.

 Water Balloon Toss

 When it’s hot, there’s no better way to cool off than with water balloons.
-If you are camping near a water spigot, fill a bunch of water balloons to play this game.
+If you are camping near a water spigot, fill a bunch of water balloons to play this game (use these water balloons, they are so much easier than the individual ones).
 Have kids partner up and take turns tossing the water balloons back and forth.